-To gain a quick insight into the obtained inferred sub-network, it can be visualized using the online tool by clicking Visualize Results button on the results page.
+The inferred sub-network can be visualized using the online tool by clicking the Visualize Results button on the results page.

 Understanding the Visualization

 Additionally, to drag the whole network you can click an empty space in the canvas, hold and move to the desired point.
-Similarly, each of nodes is draggable by clicking on the node, hold and drag to the desired point.
+Similarly, each of the nodes can be moved by clicking on the node, holding and dragging the node to the desired point.